Reporting of violations of laws or ethical standards at NHH

 Reporting for employees

-If you discover harmful, unethical or illegal conditions at NHH it is important that you report it.
+If you discover illegal, harmful or unethical conditions at NHH it is important that you report it.

-As an employee you can also report it to your immediate leader, safety representative or employee representative.
+As an employee you can also report to your immediate leader, safety representative or employee representative.

 What happens if you report